Just transition to a low-carbon economy

 - Working to fast-track its commercial and technical processes to allow additional capacity onto the grid without undue delay

-The independent transmission company, established under Eskom, is on track to separate its generation and distribution businesses by the end of 2022.
+The National Transmission Company will be soon operational with an independent board.
+The separation of the generation and distribution businesses are on track.
 This will radically transform the structure of the electricity sector for future generations.

 Eskom is looking at repurposing its old coal-fired power plants into renewable energy plants.
-The Komati power station in Mpumalanga is set to shut down by 2022, and has been earmarked for repurposing.
+The Komati power station in Mpumalanga has been earmarked for repurposing.
 This will be the pilot project for the conversion of a number of other facilities.
 Once repurposed, Eskom will test the plant’s grid performance as well as review opportunities for the Komati community who will be affected by the switch from coal to renewables.

 We have made land available next to Eskom power stations in Mpumalanga for renewable energy projects, which will unlock 1 800 MW of new capacity.